Donal Cam O'Sullivan Beare: Legacy

-On 16 July 1618, The O'Sullivan Beare, Prince of Beare and 1st Count of Berehaven, was murdered just as he was leaving Mass in the Plaza de Santo Domingo in Madrid.
-He was 56.
-The man who killed him was William Bathe, an Anglo-Irishman from Dublin who had been disfigured in a duel by the prince's nephew, on account of some arguments between Bathe and O'Sullivan; it was also claimed that the man was a spy on behalf the English Crown.

 The O'Sullivan Beare had a reputation as "one of the most celebrated Irish soldiers", which helped to open doors for later soldiers from his line.
 About 165 years later, John Sullivan, regarded as a descendant of O'Sullivan Beare, served as a general in the American Revolution.

+O'Sullivan Beare's will is kept in the Archive at Maynooth.

 Portrait

 A 17th century portrait of O'Sullivan Beare hangs at St Patrick's College, Maynooth.
 It previously hung at the Irish College at Salamanca, and was restored in 1999.
+According to the Journal of the Armagh Diocesan Historical Society, the portrait was painted at Salamanca in 1613.
 Hiram Morgan doubts that O'Sullivan Beare was the model for the portrait.
 The portrait is dated 1613, but O'Sullivan Beare was not made a Knight of the Order of Santiago until 1617.
 It is possible the portrait was painted posthumously, on commission from the Irish College at Salamanca.
-According to the Journal of the Armagh Diocesan Historical Society, the portrait was painted at Salamanca in 1613.
-O'Sullivan Beare's will is kept in the Archive at Maynooth.